 In India parliamentary control of administrative rule-making is implicit as a normal constitutional function because the executive is responsible to the Parliament.
-There are three of control exercised: types Direct General Control delegated Direct control over legislation but general exercised: (a) Through the debate on the act which contains delegation.
-Members may discuss anything about delegation including necessity, extent, type of delegation and the authority to whom power is delegated. (b) Through questions and notices.
-Any member can ask questions on any aspect of delegation of legislative powers and if dissatisfied can give notice for discussion under Rule 59 of the Procedure Conduct of Business Lok and in Sabha Rules. (c) Through moving resolutions and notices in the house.
+There are three types of control exercised:

+Direct General Control

+Direct but general control over delegated legislation is exercised:

+- (a) Through the debate on the act which contains delegation.
+Members may discuss anything about delegation including necessity, extent, type of delegation and the authority to whom power is delegated. - (b) Through questions and notices.
+Any member can ask questions on any aspect of delegation of legislative powers and if dissatisfied can give notice for discussion under Rule 59 of the Procedure and Conduct of Business in Lok Sabha Rules. - (c) Through moving resolutions and notices in the house.
 Any member may move a resolution on motion, if the matter regarding delegation of power is urgent and immediate, and reply of the government is unsatisfactory.